-The Magothy aquifer is the sole source of drinking water for the Village of Rockville Center, as shown on the adjacent figure.
+The Magothy aquifer is the sole source of drinking water for the Village of Rockville Centre, as shown on the adjacent figure.
 Currently, a population of approximately 26,016 is serviced by the Village water system.
 Water is drawn from 10 wells located throughout the community that are drilled to an average depth of 540 feet.
 Water is stored in four elevated tanks with a combined capacity of 4 million gallons and is distributed through more than 70 miles of water mains.

-The total amount of water withdrawn from the aquifer in 2022 was 1.30 billion gallons, of which approximately 88.0 percent was billed directly to the consumers.
-Four percent was used for sampling, testing and treatment operations, three percent was used for flushing, fire protection other hydrant use, the rest was lost to water main breaks and leaks.
+The total amount of water withdrawn from the aquifer in 2023 was 1.237,322,491 billion gallons, of which approximately 93.0 percent was billed directly to the consumers.
+Four percent was used for sampling, testing and treatment operations, three percent was used for flushing, fire protection other hydrant use.